RobertARandolph/AdmiralBumbleBee.com/_posts/2019-05-25-Daw-V-Daw-Automation-Part-2.md

 The goal is _not_ to abruptly jump.
 The goal is to do so without any significant artifacts such as pops/clicks.
 A fade is desirable, but a very quick interpolated fade.

+Why?
+Because no DAW in these tests shows a fade.
+It should render what you see.

 This can be verified with a high-overlap, large-window FFT as well as visual inspection.

 # Why?